avocado-framework/avocado/docs/source/WritingTests.rst

 * An executable file, that returns exit code 0 (PASS) or != 0 (FAIL).
 This is known as a SimpleTest, in avocado terminology.
-* A python module containing a class derived from :mod:`avocado.test.Test`.
+* A python module containing a class derived from :mod:`avocado.Test`.
   This is known as an instrumented test, in avocado terminology.
 The term instrumented is used because the avocado python test classes allow you to get more features for your test, such as logging facilities and more